WildernessLabs/Documentation/Hardware/Circuits/Primer/Part2/index.md

  * **Amperage** - Measured in amps, this is the quantity of electrons that are being moved.
  * **Voltage** - Measured in volts, this is the amount of force in which those electrons are bing moved.

 Water is used as a common analogy here.
-Imagine a waterfall; the width of the waterfall determines the quanity of water that is moving, and the height of the waterfall determines the pressure or force of the water at the bottom.
+Imagine a waterfall; the width of the waterfall determines the quanity of water that is moving, and the height of the waterfall determines the pressure, or force, of the water at the bottom.

 ### Amperage (Amps)

+60 Watt Incandescent Bulb @ 110volts = ~ 0.5 amp
+10 Watt LED (60 Watt Equivalent) @ 110volts = ~ 0.1 amps
+Vacuum @ 110volts = up to 10 amps
+Netduino @ 5volts = x milliamps

 [coulombs per second]
-[6,242,000,000,000,000,000,000 (6.242 x 10^18)]
+[6,242,000,000,000,000,000,000 (6.242 x 10^18) electrons per second] = 1 amp

 ### Electromagnetic Force/Potential (Voltage)